bubthegreat/kbk/README.md

 Two docker containers - one for the SQL, and one for the POS code to run.
 This'll let me scale it out for rolling updates with no downtime to players when we update code.

 There's more for me to edit here, but It's early as fuck, and I just got it working, so I'mma wait.

+# Redeploying after changes

+So you've made some changes on your dev server - that's cool bro - but how do you get them to show up in production?
+Right now, it means a brief moment of downtime, because I haven't automated the HA cluster containers yet.
+There are two commands you'll need to know:

+`docker compose down`

+This one gracefully shuts down the containers.

+`docker compose up --force-recreate --build`

+This command will bring back up the containers, but will force them to be recreated (So you don't have the stale pos2 binary without your updates) with the `--recreate` flag, and the `--build` flag will make sure that any changes on the docker container layer take effect.